MarMall/NetworkApproaches/Instructions/Labs/LAB_20-3-B-DataFromQualtricsToR.md

 (NB: preferably you have collected your own data, but in case that was not possible, or too difficult for some reason, we will also provide a sample dataset before the lecture / lab )

-## Estimated timing for this lab session: ~ 30 minutes

 <!--
 ![image](../media/lab02a.png)
  -->

 ### Instructions